fiskl-accounting/help-docs/docs/FAQs/general-faqs.md

 ### I want to pay for my Fiskl subscription using a USA debit card but it won't allow me to as I am based in the UK?

-For Tax reasons you have to use a card local to your region.
+For tax reasons you have to use a card local to your region.

 ### I have an offer code, how do I apply it?